molindo/scrutineer/README.md

 Memory
 ======

-By default, Scrutineer allocates 256m to the Java Heap, which is used for sort, and ElasticSearch result buffers.
+By default, Scrutineer allocates 256m to the Java Heap, which is used for sort, and Elasticsearch result buffers.
 This should be more than enough for the majority of cases but if you find you get an OutOfMemoryError, you can override the JAVA_OPTS environment variable to provide more heap.  e.g.